JoseGaDel/bard/examples/README.md

 print(result)
 ```

 The core components of this module are the `APIParser` class and the parameters dictionary.
-The `APIParser` class is the main class of the module, and it is responsible for handling the API calls, authentication, and response parsing.
+The `APIParser` class is the main object of the module, and it is responsible for handling the API calls, authentication, and response parsing.
 The `APIParser.get_parameters` method give us a dictionary with the parameters needed for the API call, which we will fill with the desired configuration and the class will take care of constructing a valid API call from it.
 The rest of the module will use this parameters dictionary to understand what we want to get from the API.

 ## API information